FireEmblemUniverse/fireemblem8u/README.md

 7] cd agbsdk
 8] ./install.sh C:/fireemblem8u
 9] put clean FE8 US ROM into C:/fireemblem8u and name it baserom.gba
-10] ./build_tools.sh in FE repo you cloned
-11] fix Makefile to point to tools/binutils/bin/
+10] ./build_tools.sh (or ./build_tools_mac.sh for Mac user) in FE repo you cloned 11] fix Makefile to point to tools/binutils/bin/
 12] make

 Q1: Help, it said Makefile:1: /base_tools: No such file or directory when I was compiling agbcc!
 A1: You didn't check out the new_layout_with_libs branch.
 This is a dependency on Devkitpro, which this branch abandons.

+Q2: fatal error: png.h: No such file or directory
+A2: Install libpng dev library to build tools/gbagfx.
+Especially MSYS2 used in devkitARM does not include libpng-dev so it must be built from source.
 ```

+Check [INSTALL.md](https://github.com/pret/pokeruby/blob/master/INSTALL.md) and [INSTALL.md](https://github.com/pret/pokeemerald/blob/master/INSTALL.md) if you have trouble in setting up.

-Check branch `remove_tools` if you find it too hard to set up the local build environment.
+Check branch `remove_tools` if you don't want to build agbcc and other tools by yourself.
+It uses docker to make setting up easier.
+Follow its [README.md](https://github.com/laqieer/fireemblem8u/blob/remove_tools/README.md) instead.

+`git checkout remove_tools`